Vauxoo/addons-clearcorp/account_move_no_filter/README.rst

    :alt: ClearCorp
    :target: http://clearcorp.cr

-This module is maintained by the ClearCorp.
+This module is maintained by ClearCorp.